Illegal alien posts viral selfie of herself paying taxes, then people notice something wrong with her tax form | John Hawkins' Right Wing News

 - Comment Now 0

+Okay, she nearly grew up in the United States, so she gets to stay.
+But based on her snotty condescending posts on social media designed to slap the hands of taxpayers in America, she couldn’t have made herself appear further from a good cultured American.

+She posted a picture of her 1040 claiming that she indeed paid $300 (I wish I had HER taxes to pay) in an attempt to teach Americans ‘What you’ve known all this time isn’t the truth.’
+As a ‘Dreamer’, she is allowed to live, study and work in the US free from the threat of deportation for a specific renewable period of time, despite not holding a visa or green card.
+She feels misunderstood and mistreated as an undocumented immigrant (which she technically isn’t undocumented, she speaks for ‘dreamers’, not all illegals).

-A self-identified illegal alien took to Facebook to brag about the fact that she allegedly paid $300 in taxes to the state of Arizona.
-She even posted a selfie as “proof” of her contribution.
+But being braggadocious about the fact that she allegedly paid $300 in taxes to the state of Arizona has turned against her.
+After she posted a selfie as “proof” of her contribution people started to investigate it…

 You can see that Belen Sisa is holding up a 1040 form, while claiming that she’s paying state taxes.